anindex/ssax/README.md

 pip install -e .
 ```

-Please install [JAX with CUDA support](https://github.com/google/jax#installation) if you want to run the code on GPU.
+Please install [JAX with CUDA support](https://github.com/google/jax#installation) if you want to run the code on GPU for more performance.

 ## Run some demos